I grow marijuana, use it, love it, and advocate it. I’ve long been an activist for total marijuana legalization.

 The neurological networks that integrate your brain sub-organs with each other and the rest of your body are changing too.

-Based on the research and on my own self-awareness, I realized that if you’re a heavy marijuana user when you’re younger than 21, you’re creating physiological and psychological “glitches” in your brain, hormone systems, and personality.
+Based on the research and on my own teenage experiences, I realized that if you’re a heavy marijuana user when you’re younger than 21, you’re creating physiological and psychological “glitches” in your brain, hormone systems, and personality.

 It’s helpful to understand that marijuana gets you high because the plant’s cannabinoids mimic chemicals your body already produces.